chengjiun/RepData_PeerAssessment1/PA1_template.md

 ========================================================
 ## 1. Loading the data:
     I will first download the data, unzip the file, and read into R using read.csv().
     The data includes three columns: steps, date, and interval, and 15840 rows in total.
 Format the date properly for later use.
+Note that the timezone is set to avoid confussion.

 ```r